Mycobacterium avium complex (MAC) infections in HIV-infected patients

 While infections with these organisms can occur in patients who are not HIV-infected, the frequency of infection increased and the nomenclature MAC was developed early in the HIV epidemic.
 Dramatic declines in the rate of new MAC cases in HIV-infected patients have accompanied the use of more effective antiretroviral therapy (ART) and the more widespread use of prophylaxis against MAC infection [1-3].
 (See "Overview of prevention of opportunistic infections in HIV-infected patients" and "Epidemiology of nontuberculous mycobacterial infections".)

 The epidemiology and clinical manifestations of MAC infection and current knowledge about the prevention and therapy of MAC in HIV disease will be reviewed here.
 MAC infections in patients without HIV are discussed separately.
-(See "Overview of nontuberculous mycobacterial infections in HIV-negative patients" and "Treatment of nontuberculous mycobacterial infections of the lung in HIV-negative patients".)
+(See "Overview of nontuberculous mycobacterial infections in HIV-negative patients" and "Treatment of Mycobacterium avium complex lung infection in adults".)

 Transmission — Mycobacterium avium complex organisms are ubiquitous in the environment, including water and soil .
 The mode of infection for MAC infection is thought to be through inhalation or ingestion.